praxistechnologies/praxistechnologies/README.md

 - Portfolio [https://ptsupport.com/portfolio/](https://ptsupport.com/portfolio/).

-- I work in Organic SEO for an Agency out of Utah.
+- I work in Organic SEO for an Agency out of California.
 You can read some of my articles [https://ptsupport.com/news/](https://ptsupport.com/news/).

 - Ask me about: React, WordPress, WooCommerce, Cryptocurrency, Crypto Mining, NFTs and my own idea for a few crypto projects.